fastify/env-schema/README.md

 })
 ```

-Note that it is mandatory returning the ajv instance.
+Note that it is mandatory to return the ajv instance.

 ### Order of configuration loading